finos/open-source-readiness/docs/bok/Certifications/FSOSD.md

 sidebar_label: FSOSD
 ---

-The FINOS / TODO Financial Sercices Open Source Developer exam is designed for developers contributing to open source projects whilst  working in financial institutions internationally.
+The FINOS / TODO Financial Services Open Source Developer exam is designed for developers contributing to open source projects whilst  working in financial institutions internationally.

 ## About This Certification